 The General Plan's Community Form Diagram establishes several development standards in the City, including height and density.
-The site has a maximum height of 30 feet and a maximum density of 15 dwelling units per acre.
-The project proposes a density of 12.98 dwelling units per acre.
+The proposed development has a maximum height of 30 feet and a maximum density of 15 dwelling units per acre.

 Staff has evaluated the project's consistency with the General Plan and concludes that based on the conformance with the General Plan Land Use Designation, the proposed Zone Map Amendment, and the Initial Study Mitigated Negative Declaration (further discussed in detail in the Environmental Review section of this Staff Report), the proposed project supports several of the City's other General Plan goals including: